 On your vacation, you should have some to essentials in your wallet.

-Make sure you have your plane tickets and hotel reservation documents unless you’ve booked everything electronically and don’t need to print anything.
+Make sure you have your plane tickets and cabin reservation documents unless you’ve booked everything electronically and don’t need to print anything.

 Some financial and legal items you’ll need in your wallet include your credit card, debit card, drivers license, and some cash.